On today’s agenda is a DIY cell phone charging station by converting a wooden bread box. Isn’t that the coolest idea ever?

 Now when I come home, I drop all my things inside the bread box.
 I used the top of jar cover to keep my keys and other small items in.

 Once the door is closed, you can’t even see what is inside.
 Although, I like how it looks inside now.
-This bread box ironically is on clearance right now at Target so if you would like to create a stylish DIY cell phone charging station for your kitchen counter, now is the time to head to Target and purchase the bread box.
-You can create a DIY cell phone charging station out of just about anything.
 I’m sure if you stop and think about it, you probably have something in your own home you could drill a couple holes in and convert it to a cell phone or electronics charging station.